strangebit/RawAccelProfileSwitcher/rawaccel-switch-doc/guide.md

 asking for confirmation, so be sure that this is what you want to do before using this option.

-When using `rawaccel-switch` without of the options, this will simply restore the specified profile and apply them to your current RawAccel settings.
+When using `rawaccel-switch` without any of the options, this will simply restore the specified profile and apply them to your current RawAccel settings.
 For example, `rawaccel-switch windows` will restore and apply the `windows` profile to your current RawAccel settings.